-Investment property under construction
+Investment property and investment property under construction

 Investment property includes right-of-use assets in terms of IFRS 16 Leases together with development that is being constructed by the Company on those right-of-use assets.
 The accounting policy for right-of-use assets is included below in the Section entitled 'Leases'.